meipp/everytime.js/README.md

 (Note that `hour` is 24-hour based)

 ## How it works
-everytimejs uses `setTimeout` to schedule functions and the [dayjs](https://github.com/iamkun/dayjs/) library to calculate time differences.
+everytime.js uses `setTimeout` to schedule functions and the [Day.js](https://github.com/iamkun/dayjs/) library to calculate time differences.

 Normally, the process will run forever (because expressions like `every.day` describe infinitely many datetimes).
 If you use a finite custom iterable with `schedule`, the process will terminate accordingly.